Energy in the United States: Hydro

 Hydro made up 6% of electric generation and 29% of renewable generation in 2021.
 Three states made up over half of the total: Washington (29%), New York (12%) and Oregon (11%).
 Overall 246 TWh were generated across 1,449 conventional plants and 40 pumped storage plants.
 As of 2021, the US was fourth in the world in total hydroelectric generation behind Canada and Brazil, each generating over 350 TWh.
 China produced the most, with an estimated 1,300 TWh.

 Hydro has been used in the US since 1880 when it powered the Wolverine Chair factory in Grand Rapids, Michigan.
-By 1950, 29% of total electricity production came from hydro, as it produced 96 TWh.
+Additionally electricity from hydropower has been sold in the U.S. since 1882 with a plant in Appleton, Wisconsin being the first to sell it.By 1950, 29% of total electricity production came from hydro, as it produced 96 TWh.
 Hydro generation had tripled by the 70s, but has not consistently grown since.
 Hydro has had large fluctuations from year to year: for example in 2010, generation jumped from 253 to 311 TWh the next year, before dropping to 269 TWh the year after that.
 While hydro has maintained generation in the 200 to 350 TWh range for the past few decades, its share of the total has declined as other sources have risen.
 Since 2019, wind power has exceeded hydro as the largest renewable electricity source.

 At 132 years old, the plant in Whiting, Wisconsin is the oldest power plant still running in the US.
 The Grand Coulee Dam is the largest plant for hydro and in general in the US, and the fifth-largest hydro plant in the world.
 Built in Washington in 1942, it continues to operate with a capacity of 6,765 MW.
 The Bath County Pumped Storage Station is the second-largest such facility in the world, with a capacity of 3,003 MW.